Learn how to engage underprepared students, embrace diversity in your classroom, provide useful feedback and more.

 - Providing Useful Feedback (5C)

-Faculty who complete the requirements for this open enrollment course earn a micro-credential in “Creating an Inclusive and Supportive Learning Environment.”
+Educators who complete the requirements for this open enrollment course earn a micro-credential in “Creating an Inclusive and Supportive Learning Environment.”
 This micro-credential may be utilized in meeting partial requirements necessary to earn the American Council on Education (ACE) endorsed Certificate in Effective College Instruction.